Pricing and Valuation under the Real-World Measure: Appendix

+Let $\{H_{tn}\}$ be a sequence of normalized $\textbf{F}$-predictable strategies and $\{V_{tn}\}$ the corresponding sequence of discounted value processes.
+The sequence $\{H_{tn}\}$ is said to be an \textit{unbounded profit with bounded risk} if and only if $\big\{V_{\infty n}\big\}$ is unbounded in probability, i.e.,

-the sequence $\bigl\{H_{tn}\bigr\}$ is said to be an \textit{unbounded profit with bounded risk}.\footnote{This is also referred to as an \textit{arbitrage of the first kind} \citep{IP2011a}.\fspace} There is no unbounded profit with bounded risk (NUPBR) and NA if and only if there is NFLVR, i.e., NFLVR $\Leftrightarrow$ NA $\wedge$ NUPBR \citep{KK2007}.
+This is also referred to as an \textit{arbitrage of the first kind} \citep{IP2011a}. \citet{KK2007} mention that an unbounded profit with bounded risk gives an investor the possibility of making a considerable amount of money out of almost nothing.
+In fact, there always exist a probability $p>0$ and a real number $x_0>0$ such that $\sup_{n\in\N}\P\big(V_{\infty n}/x>1\big)\geq p$ for all $x\geq x_0\,$.
+According to \citet[][Proposition 4.2]{KK2007}, there is NUPBR and NA if and only if there is NFLVR, i.e., NFLVR $\Leftrightarrow$ NA $\wedge$ NUPBR.